zelbov/stylight/doc/Overrides.md

 # Property overrides

-JS is not meant to have same property descriptor for different properties, but CSS is.
+JS is not meant to have same property descriptor for variety of property values, but CSS is.
 A workaround for this in Stylight is to use `property overrides`:

 ```JS